Brighten Your Spring Makeup Look With These Pastel EyelinersApril 04, 2022

-Tulve confirms that there truly are myriad uses for these colors beyond just adding a cool color to your look.
+Tulve confirms that there are a myriad of uses for pastel colors beyond just adding a cool hue to your look.
 “These shades look great in the waterline,” he says, because they add lightness that helps open up the whole eye area and makes the whites of eyes appear even whiter.

 Not only will the pale hues brighten up a lid, but they also work as “a good base for glitter or more iridescent pigments to keep them in place,” Tulve says.
-The pastel liner adds extra vibrancy to whatever shadow you layer on top.
+Pastel liners also add extra vibrancy to whatever shadow you layer on top.

 Elongate Your Eyes